Princes Bridge: Third (current) bridge

 Within a year of the bridge's opening, gold was discovered in country Victoria and Melbourne saw a massive increase in population.
 In addition to the increase in traffic crossing the bridge, there was also a need to handle increased shipping traffic on the Yarra River, and the river was widened to cope with this.
 By that time the Yarra River had been heavily modified both upstream and downstream, and the major floods of the early years were becoming less common.
 In the late 1870s it was decided to replace the 1850 bridge, and a competition was held in 1879.
-This was won by architect and engineer John Grainger, only recently arrived in Adelaide, in partnership with local architect Mr Jenkins, with a design largely as eventually built.
-Jenkins was likely included simply as a local representative, with the design mainly by John Grainger (1855–1917), who already had experience with bridges, and who was working alone by the time the bridge was completed.
-(Grainger was the father of the Australian composer Percy Grainger.)
+This was won by architect and engineer John Grainger (1855–1917), (Note: Grainger was the father of the Australian composer Percy Grainger.) only recently arrived in Adelaide, in partnership with local architect Mr Jenkins, with a design largely as eventually built.
+Jenkins was likely included simply as a local representative, with the design mainly by Grainger, who already had experience with bridges, and who was working alone by the time the bridge was completed.
 Construction was delayed over funding and other issues, and it was not until 1884 that the old bridge was disassembled and replaced by a temporary structure.
 The stones were lettered and numbered and neatly stacked, to allow future re-erection at another location.
 In the event this did not occur, as the materials were instead reused in the replacement bridge.